lorax42/lorax42/README.md

 # Hi there 👋
 I'm a hobbyist programmer from Germany working mostly on personal projects for pesonal use.
-Feel free to fork anything anytime.
+Feel free to use anything anytime.

 ### :hammer_and_wrench: Languages and Tools:
 <div>